bottinogames/OBS-Colorblind-Simulation/README.md

 A set of LUTs and instructtions to turn OBS into a colorblind simulator

 # How to set up
 These instructions are on how to set up Open Broadcasting Software (OBS) to functions as a realtime colorblindness simulator and video recorder.
 OBS is an open source broadcasting and recording software that also has a "projector" fuction, which makes it perfect for realitme visualizations.
+This tutorial assumes you have no previous knowledge of how to use OBS.

 ## Step 1: Getting started
 To get started we'll need to downoad OBS, which can be found here: https://obsproject.com/